sabm0hmayahai/handwriting-project/README.md

 2) Install and run Coolterm
    CTRL+R (Record values)
    CTRL+SHIFT+R (Stop recording)
-   This will basically read the data values form the sensor and stores it in text file.
+   This will basically read the data values from the sensor and stores it in text file.

  Coolterm values: